-Emotional Competence: Self-Awareness.
+Emotional Competence: Self-Awareness

 You know him.
 We all do – that leader whose blind ambition and narcissism requires him to win and be right at all costs.
 How about the one who pushes everyone so hard she leaves a wake of burned-out corpses?
 Aren’t we all familiar with the leader who imposes his personal agenda so intensely he’s oblivious to other perspectives or opinions?
 What about she who is addicted to recognition and glory, who takes credit for others’ accomplishments and blames everyone else for her failures?

 When considering such leaders, do we think they act those ways intentionally?
-Do we imagine that when they wake up in the morning they say to themselves, “Today I’m going to be as insensitive and abrasive as I possibly can.”?
+Do we imagine that when they wake up in the morning they say to themselves, “Today I’m going to be as insensitive and abrasive as I possibly can.”

 To me it seems more likely that this is a lack of self-awareness.

-I was having a deep conversation with someone I knew in high school, and she revealed that the impression I exuded back then was being stuck-up and conceited.
+I was having a deep conversation with someone I knew from high school, and she revealed that the impression I exuded was being stuck-up and conceited.
 I was shocked!
 I told her I considered myself to be a total dweeb in high school, the lowest of the low.
 The discrepancy between how I saw myself and how she saw me was huge!
 Self-awareness was very small in me then.
 It probably still is, but I hope a little larger now.